bound-variable/ipt/README.md

 **ipt** (pronounced iPipeTo) introduces the missing cli interactive workflow.
 It takes any kind of list as an input and uses that list to build an interactive interface to let you select an element from it.

-Stop manually dragging your mouse around to copy output data from a terminal, using the **ipt** workflow you can pipe data from a command and select what to copy to clipboard from a convenient visual menu.
+Stop manually dragging your mouse around to copy output data from a terminal, using the **ipt** workflow you can pipe data from a command and select what to copy to the clipboard from a convenient visual menu.

-Selected data is also output to _stdout_ allowing for easily composing various workflows - Just create your custom alias!
+Selected data can also output to _stdout_ allowing for easily composing various workflows - Just create your custom alias!

 <br />
 <br />